top of page

 Teaching Philosophy

 As a director, choreographer and educator, I strive to foster discovery through dance.
 I seek to provide opportunities for students to connect their classroom practices with other domains of knowledge, as well as their own perspectives and life experiences.
 My teaching has been informed by the integration of my childhood upbringing, my formal training, my work as a guest artist and educator and my professional work.
 Over the past 20+ years, I have had the privilege to work with a multitude of artists of all ages, organizations, and educational institutions, all with unique interests, needs, and goals.
-This list includes academic dance programs in primary, secondary and higher education, recreational and pre-professional studio programs, in-school dance residencies, and collaborative programs with community and social justice programs.
+This list includes academic dance programs in primary, secondary and higher education, recreational and pre-professional studio programs, in-school dance residencies, and collaborative partnerships with community and social justice programs.

 More on Tate's Teaching Philosophy